 83. Send cart abandonment emails.

-According to Barilliance, cart abandonment during last year’s Black Friday/Cyber Monday weekend reached 72%.
+According to Barilliance, cart abandonment during last year’s Black Friday/Cyber Monday weekend reached 81.93% in the US.
 Recover these lost sales by compelling near-purchasers back to your store with a friendly reminder email.
 Some platforms (including Shopify) have built-in cart recovery systems that automatically email customers a permalink to their abandoned cart, while others have apps you can install to help reduce abandoned checkouts.

 Shipping & Delivery